ferrine/biwrap/README.rst

 Example
 #######

-Let's discuss a case when it is needed to put functions into registry.
+Let's discuss a case when it is needed to put functions into a registry.
 Some functions can have alias names.

 Naive Solution
 **************